WeblateOrg/weblate/docs/admin/projects.rst

     Email of commiter used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
 Language filter
-    Regullar expression which is used to filter translation when scanning for file mask.
+    Regular expression which is used to filter translation when scanning for file mask.
 This can be used to limit list of languages mnaged by Weblate (eg. ``^(cs|de|es)$`` will include only those there languages.
 Please note that you need to list language codes as they appear in the filename.